-Attorney General Eric Holder had replied with a muddled yes-and-no in a letter to Paul: The White House "has no intention of doing so," but it would not rule it out if it was deemed necessary by the administration.
+Attorney General Eric Holder had replied with a muddled yes-and-no in a letter to Mr. Paul: The White House "has no intention of doing so," but it would not rule it out if it was deemed necessary by the administration.

-That response gave Paul the opening he needed for his filibuster: "When the president responds that 'I haven't killed any Americans yet at home and that I don't intend to do so, but I might,' it's incredibly alarming and really goes against his oath of office."
+That response gave Mr. Paul the opening he needed for his filibuster: "When the president responds that 'I haven't killed any Americans yet at home and that I don't intend to do so, but I might,' it's incredibly alarming and really goes against his oath of office."

 But here's the interesting part.
 A Democratic president, who made his bones as a holier-than-thou antiwar candidate, clings to his constitutional right to rain death from the sky on American citizens drinking Frappuccinos, and conservatives attack the Republican senator who complains about it.

-While I agree with much of the substance of Paul's critics, I'm at a loss as to understand all the outrage over what most critics think was a waste of time.
+While I agree with much of the substance of Mr. Paul's critics, I'm at a loss as to understand all the outrage over what most critics think was a waste of time.

 As a constitutional matter, it's true that when America is officially at war, the president, as commander in chief, can kill the enemy where he finds them.
 If during World War II Nazi soldiers landed in New Jersey, nobody would dispute that FDR could have ordered them shot on sight, even if one happened to be a U.S. citizen sitting in a coffee shop.

-Holder sent Paul a second letter that said the president did not have the authority to off an American on U.S. soil who was "not engaged in combat."
-This mollified Paul for now, but for some it conjures the image of a loudspeaker on a drone announcing seconds before impact: "You in the Members Only jacket, this is formal notification you are an enemy combatant.
+Mr. Holder sent Mr. Paul a second letter that said the president did not have the authority to off an American on U.S. soil who was "not engaged in combat."
+This mollified Mr. Paul for now, but for some it conjures the image of a loudspeaker on a drone announcing seconds before impact: "You in the Members Only jacket, this is formal notification you are an enemy combatant.
 Prepare to die."

 That's because many Americans recoil at death-by-drone.
 There's something creepily dystopian about this antiseptic way of war.
-I doubt we'd be having the same argument about whether a National Guardsman or an FBI agent could shoot an al-Qaeda operative on sight.
+I doubt we'd be having the same argument about whether a National Guardsman or an FBI agent could shoot an al-Qaida operative on sight.

-But the novel nature of drones does underscore an important point: The war on terror is not World War II, and al-Qaeda isn't a uniformed enemy.
+But the novel nature of drones does underscore an important point: The war on terror is not World War II, and al-Qaida isn't a uniformed enemy.
 And therefore it doesn't seem unreasonable to want to update our laws to take that into account.
 More important, in a confusing new kind of conflict, a reminder of our core principles -- our American dogma -- strikes me as a good thing.

 Unfortunately, the dogma that dogma is a bad thing is an old fad in America.